H4r0l/Django_app/Readme.md

 ## License

 This project is licensed under the [MIT License](LICENSE.md).
-You are free to use, modify, and distribute it as per the terms of the license.
+You are free to use, modify, and distribute it.